Admins

 Frequently Asked Salesforce Formula Questions

-There is no specified limit of how many formula fields can be created in total in your org or by Object.
+Answer: There is no specified limit of how many formula fields can be created in your org or by Object.
 The limit is the total number of available custom fields you have left on an Object depending on your instance.

-Luckily for us, once a formula field is created, it is automatically calculated for all records of the Object the formula is created on, and populated accordingly.
+Answer: Luckily for us, once a formula field is created, it is automatically calculated for all records of the Object the formula is created on, and populated accordingly without you having to do any further steps.
+Make sure to mention this to your business stakeholders as well, as they will surely be thrilled that they can immediately report on historical data too.

 Considerations for Using Formula Fields